Josh Groban: 2018: Bridges

 On March 12, 2018, tour dates were announced for Groban's Bridges Tour with special guest Idina Menzel.
-The US leg of the tour began on October 18, 2018, in Duluth, Georgia and concluded at Madison Square Garden in New York City on November 18.
+The US leg of the tour began on October 18, 2018, in Duluth, Georgia which is northwest of Atlanta concluding at Madison Square Garden in New York City on November 18.
 The European leg of the tour began on December 12 at the O2 Arena in London and concluded on December 18 in Poland.

 On June 26, 2018, Groban announced via social media that his album Bridges would be released on September 21 and would contain a cover of Céline Dion's song "S'il suffisait d'aimer" along with new tracks.
 The album debuted at number two in the US and in the top 10 in the UK and Scotland.

-2022: Return to Broadway
+2020–2024: Harmony and return to Broadway

-On August 24, 2022, it was announced that Groban would return to Broadway in an upcoming revival of Sweeney Todd.
-He will star opposite Tony Award winner Annaleigh Ashford.
-The production is set to begin previews February 26, 2023 and officially open on March 26, 2023 at the Lunt-Fontanne Theatre.
+Groban released his studio album Harmony on November 20, 2020.
+In December 2022, he portrayed The Beast in the television special Beauty and the Beast: A 30th Celebration, for which he sang Evermore again.

+Groban returned to Broadway in the title role in a revival of Stephen Sondheim's musical Sweeney Todd: The Demon Barber of Fleet Street, opposite Annaleigh Ashford as Mrs. Lovett and Jordan Fisher as Anthony Hope, directed by Thomas Kail.
+The production officially opened on March 26, 2023 (with previews having begun on February 26) at the Lunt-Fontanne Theatre; it received positive reviews and was nominated for eight Tony Awards, including nominations for both Groban and Ashford.
+He and Ashford departed on 14 January 2024, with Aaron Tveit and Sutton Foster announced to replace them.

+He has performed with Little Big Town, on Christmas at the Opry, and hosted his own show called Josh Groban and Friends Go Home For the Holidays.

+2025-present: Las Vegas

+On May 9-17, 2025, Groban performed at Caesars Palace in Las Vegas.

 Performances

 In June 2007, Groban recorded a Christmas album in London with the London Symphony Orchestra and the Magdalen College Choir.
 Titled Noël, it was released on October 9, 2007.
-The album saw great success in the United States, breaking numerous records for a Christmas album and becoming the best-selling album of 2007 in only its tenth week of release, at sales of 3.6 million.
+The album was very successful in the United States breaking numerous records for a Christmas album and becoming the best-selling album of 2007 in only its tenth week of release, at sales of 3.6 million.
 He discussed it on the DVD from "The Making of Noël".
 On July 1, 2007, Groban performed with Sarah Brightman at the Concert for Diana at Wembley Stadium; it was broadcast to over 500 million homes in 140 countries.
 On February 10, 2008, Groban performed at the 2008 Grammy Awards with Andrea Bocelli in a tribute to Luciano Pavarotti.